 However, we’ve seen so many organizations take voter turnout for granted by thinking a simple notification will do the trick.
 We are constantly reminding our users not to underestimate the impact a well-planned email notification campaign has on increased voter participation.

-The more people vote in your ballot, the more meaningful and accurate your results will be.
+The more people that vote in your ballot, the more meaningful and accurate your results will be.

-So, without further ado, here are some time-tested and eBallot customer approved ways to boost your voter turnout using thoughtful planning and action-oriented content:
+Here are some ways to boost your voter turnout using thoughtful planning and action-oriented content:

-How to plan your voter email notification campaign
+How to plan a voter email notification campaign

 Break up your email content